blahami2/routing-cmd/README.md

 ## Versions ##

+### 1.2 ###
+- Switched to directed graphs
+- Graph file creation is not recommended (please, provide valid graph files in folder named NAME.pbf based on the pbf file provided - TO BE FIXED)

 ### 1.1 ###
 - Added new content to the config file: path to the reference route statistics
 - Provided statistics are compared to the result